Tim Tindale

-Timothy Scott Tindale (born April 15, 1971) is a former American football running back for the Buffalo Bills of the National Football League.
+Timothy Scott Tindale (born April 15, 1971) is a Canadian former professional football player who was a running back for the Buffalo Bills of the National Football League (NFL).
 He played CIS football in Canada at the University of Western Ontario.

 Western Mustangs

 Tindale was an all-star fullback with the Western Mustangs football program from 1990 to 1994.
 After dominating the CIS, he graduated with a degree in kinesiology.
 While in High School at Saunders Secondary School, he said he never intended to play pro football, but instead wanted to be a doctor.
 Tim won 2 Hec Crighton trophies, which is awarded to the CIS Football player of the year.
 Many say that if he hadn't fractured his leg in 1992, he would've gotten a third.
 Tindale was announced as a member of the Canadian Football Hall of Fame 2022 class, based on his university career, on June 21, 2022.

 NFL

 In 1994, after graduating from the kinesiology program, Tindale tried out for the Buffalo Bills as a free agent and made the squad.
 "It was an unbelievable life experience," he said.
 Tim remembers his first NFL game, saying he's never seen so many people for an exhibition game.
 "70,000 people came just to see some guys try out for a team."